This page will be updated as new information becomes available regarding impacts on public transit services and for U-PASS holders.

 Transit Fare Collection

-Local transit agencies have announced the following plans to resume charging for bus, train and light rail service.
+Local transit agencies have mostly resumed collecting fares for bus, train and light rail service.
+King County Metro will be resuming fare collection on October 1.

-Please see each transit agency’s website for the latest on their fare collection plans and safety protocols.
+Please see each transit agency’s website for the latest news.
 You may also wish to sign for e-mail or text alerts:

 - King County Metro Transit